alchemy-fr/Phraseanet/infra/tools/stack_migration/README.md

 ## Description

+Status : EXPERIMENTAL

-A scripts collection for migration froma a stack and another one this script maybe require
+A scripts collection for migration from a stack and another one this script maybe require

 ### requirement

+#### configuration.yml
-A Phraseanet deployed with version 4.1.6 or higher on docker-compose or K8S and the migrated instance need to be in 4.1 or higher version
+Target: a Phraseanet deployed with version 4.1.6 or higher on docker-compose or Kubernetes Source : a configuration.yml from a 4.1 version or higher version

-### Instruction usage
+### Instruction.

-Script can be play in a running FPM container with app users Before execution of they script keep a copie your existing source and destination "configuration.yml" files and place the configuration file need to be migrate in place of the current "configuration.yml" file
+Scripts can be play in a running FPM container with app users Before execution of they script keep a copie your existing source and destination "configuration.yml" files and place the configuration file need to be migrate in place of the current "configuration.yml" file